priyankapriyadarshini50/filler-a-test-v1/README.md

 - installed the following libraries: express, got, jsdom, chai, mocha and body-parser using npm install

 ## Assumption and approach
-- I tried serve the static html file using express.js on port 8080
+- I tried to serve the static html file using express.js on port 8080
 - have used 'got' library to call the endpoint (http://localhost:8080/) and accessed the DOM elememt
 - navigate to test folder in command prompt and run > node server.js, user can view the "mozdev.org" page on their browser